railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 iterative process:

 	#.
 Identify all the tasks that you have to deal with, including everything that keeps you awake at
-	   night, and enter them in your Inbox, which you'll find in the menu :menuselection:`Project Management --> Time Management --> My Inbox`.
+	   night, and enter them in Tasks, which you will find in the menu :menuselection:`Project --> Project --> Tasks`.

 	#.
-Classify the tasks in your Inbox periodically, assigning them a context and a timebox.
+Classify the tasks periodically, assigning them a context and a timebox.
 This
 	   indicates both when and where the task should be handled.
 If a task takes less than 10 minutes then maybe it could be handled immediately.